victor1533111/SorterBot/README.md

 As we can see, in a sample of 20 sheets the sum of existing errors was below 1 degree.

+## Contributions
+This is open source, any contribution is welcome.

 ## Authors
 Víctor Batista Medeiros - <a href="https://github.com/victor1533111">Github</a>